-All DCAT Trustees, members and March CE Primary Local Governing Body will receive annual safeguarding training, including in online safety, plus training on specific issues at least three times a year.
+All DCAT Trustees, and members of The March CE Primary School Local Governing Body will receive annual safeguarding training, including in online safety, plus training on specific issues at least three times a year.
 This will be strategically planned so that all governors develop expertise over time, so they actively monitor and check on the effectiveness of safeguarding arrangements in their schools.

-All staff at March CE Primary are expected to read at the start of each school year, or at the time of appointment as part of their induction:
+All staff at The March CE Primary School are expected to read at the start of each school year, or at the time of appointment as part of their induction:

-- KCSIE Part 1 (or for some staff Annex A, if deemed appropriate) & Annex B - Safeguarding and Child Protection policy - DCAT Employee Handbook which includes the staff code of conduct - Behaviour policy - Online Safety policy - Safeguarding response for children who go missing from education - Know the name and roles of the Designated Safeguarding Lead (DSL) and their deputies.
+- KCSIE Part I (or for some staff Annex A, if deemed appropriate) & Annex B - Safeguarding and Child Protection policy - DCAT Employee Handbook which includes the staff code of conduct - Behaviour policy - Online Safety policy - Safeguarding response for children who go missing from education - Know the name and roles of the Designated Safeguarding Lead (DSL) and their deputies. who are found to have not fully understood safeguarding requirements.